tomrobak/aco/readme.txt

 * **NEW**: Detailed order notes when actions are taken

 == Upgrade Notice ==

+= 1.2.0 =
+This update improves the release workflow and installation process.
+Update recommended for a smoother experience!

 = 1.1.1 =
 This update adds automatic updates directly from GitHub and fixes installation issues.
 Update recommended!